leonrayang/toc/proposals/graduation/cubefs-graduation-dd.md

   <!-- (TOC Evaluation goes here) -->
   <https://github.com/cubefs/cubefs/blob/6617aa1eb7bf6b63bfacc2c266eeb711c650973f/security/CubeFS-self-assessment.md>

-- [ ] **Third Party Security Review.**
+- [x] **Third Party Security Review.**

-  - [ ] Moderate and low findings from the Third Party Security Review are planned/tracked for resolution as well as overall thematic findings, such as: improving project contribution guide providing a PR review guide to look for memory leaks and other vulnerabilities the project may be susceptible to by design or language choice ensuring adequate test coverage on all PRs.
+  - [x] Moderate and low findings from the Third Party Security Review are planned/tracked for resolution as well as overall thematic findings, such as: improving project contribution guide providing a PR review guide to look for memory leaks and other vulnerabilities the project may be susceptible to by design or language choice ensuring adequate test coverage on all PRs.

+  <!-- (TOC Evaluation goes here) -->
   CubeFS has passed the Third Party Security Review, Ref: [CubeFS-Security-Audit-2023-report](https://github.com/cubefs/cubefs/blob/master/security/CubeFS-security-audit-2023-report.pdf).

-  <!-- (TOC Evaluation goes here) -->
-  ******* Kevin:
-    **Need to check if findings and recommendations are under tracking.**
-    **Critical issues need to be fixed.**

-  ******* Relevant Assets from the Project:
+  All found issues have been fixed, ref: page4 in the report "Executive summary".

-Some advisories already be fixed [link](https://github.com/cubefs/cubefs/security/advisories?state=Triage)
+  Security advisories of the fixes: [link](https://github.com/cubefs/cubefs/security/advisories?state=Triage)

 - [x] **Achieve the Open Source Security Foundation (OpenSSF) Best Practices passing badge.**